 - 2.1.
 "Moving Off Information System (MOIS)" means a system to detect and inform the driver of the presence of pedestrians and cyclists in the close-proximity forward blind-spot of the vehicle and, if deemed necessary based on manufacturer strategy, warn the driver of a potential collision. - 2.2.
 "Approval of a vehicle type" means the full procedure whereby a Contracting Party to the Agreement certifies that a vehicle type meets the technical requirements of this Regulation. - 2.3.
-"Vehicle type with regard to its Moving Off Information System" means a category of vehicles which do not differ in such essential respects as: - (a) The manufacturer's trade name or mark; - (b) Vehicle features which significantly influence the performances of the MOIS; - (c) The type and design of the MOIS. - 2.4.
-"Subject vehicle" means the vehicle being tested. - 2.5.
-"Vulnerable Road User (VRU)" means an adult or child pedestrian or an adult [or child] cyclist. - 2.6.
+"Vehicle type with regard to its Moving Off Information System" means a category of vehicles which do not differ in such essential respects as: - (a) The manufacturer's trade name or mark; - (b) Vehicle features which significantly influence the performances of the MOIS: - (c) The type and design of the MOIS. - 2.4.
+"Subject vehicle" means the vehicle being tested. - "Vulnerable Road User (VRU)" means an adult or child pedestrian or an adult or child cyclist. - 2.6.
 "Information signal" means a signal emitted by the MOIS with the purpose of informing the vehicle driver about a VRU in close-proximity to the front of the vehicle. - 2.7.
-"Collision warning signal" means a signal emitted by the MOIS with the purpose of warning the vehicle driver when the MOIS has detected a potential frontal collision with a VRU in close-proximity to the front of the vehicle. - [2.8.
-"Calibration" means the process of setting the MOIS response such that its output agrees with a range of reference signals as determined by the vehicle manufacturer.

-"Initialisation" means the process of setting-up the operation of the system after the vehicle master control switch activated until it is fully functioning]
+"Collision warning signal" means a signal emitted by the MOIS with the purpose of warning the vehicle driver when the MOIS has detected a potential frontal collision with a VRU in close-proximity to the front of the vehicle - 2.8.
+"Vehicle master control switch" means the device by which the vehicle's on-board electronics system is brought, from being switched off, as in the case where a vehicle is parked without the driver being present, to a normal operation mode. - 2.9.
+"Initialisation" means the process of setting-up the operation of the MOIS after the vehicle master control switch is activated until it is fully functional. - 2.10.
+"Common space" means an area on which two or more information functions (e.g. symbols) may be displayed, but not simultaneously. - 2.11.
+"Ocular reference point" means the middle point between two points 65 mm apart and 635 mm vertically above the reference point which is specified in Annex 1 of ECE/TRANS/WP.29/78/Rev.61 on the driver's seat.
+The straight line joining the two points runs perpendicular to the vertical longitudinal www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html median plane of the vehicle.
+The centre of the segment joining the two points is in a vertical longitudinal plane which shall pass through the centre of the driver's designated seating position, as specified by the vehicle manufacturer.